 This could jumpstart your word-of-mouth marketing and attract clients right away.

 Your target market is likely to be car dealers.
-You can find them by networking or advertising on LinkedIn or just calling on them directly.
+You can find them by networking or advertising on LinkedIn or just calling them directly.
 You can also offer services to private buyers and sellers and find them on sites like Facebook.

 In the early stages, you may want to run your business from home to keep costs low.
-But as your business grows, you’ll likely need to hire workers for various roles and may need to rent out an office.
+But as your business grows, you’ll likely need to hire workers for various roles and may need to rent an office.
 Find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb: